 Types of Roofing Shingles

-Shingles are installed by starting at the bottom of the roof working up and overlapping each row of shingles in succession until the ridge is reached.
+Shingles are installed by starting at the bottom of the roof and working up and overlapping each row of shingles in succession until the ridge is reached.
 Then a ridge cap is installed.
 This roofing process results in water being directed off the roof and into a gutter system.
 According to “homesteady.com,” roofing shingles create a watertight, wind-resistant seal that protects your roof from environmental damage.

-Some roofing shingles have a Class A fire rating meaning they are highly fire resistant or non-combustible.
+Some roofing shingles have a Class A fire rating meaning they are highly fire-resistant or non-combustible.
 Class A shingles are required on some buildings by city code.
 They are also very desirable in areas with fire hazards.
 Shingles have a wide variety of warranties ranging from 20 to 50 years depending on the type of shingle you purchase.

 When it comes to protecting your home or business shingles are at the top of the list.
 There are shingles for every budget, every climate, and every décor.
 And a new shingle that is looking very promising is the “Solar Shingle.”
 The solar shingle is designed to look like a conventional shingle but gathers power from the sun and turns it into energy to use in your home.

-If you would like help picking out the right roofing shingles for your home or business, pick up the phone and call us today for your free, no pressure estimate.
+If you would like help picking out the right roofing shingles for your home or business, pick up the phone and call us today for your free, no-pressure estimate.